hariomahlawat/ProjectManagement/docs/ProjectOfficeReports_Directions.md

 Guardrails enforced during submission:

-- Only **completed** projects can submit proliferation updates (both yearly and granular).【F:Areas/ProjectOfficeReports/Application/ProliferationSubmissionService.cs†L55-L189】
+- Only **completed** projects can submit proliferation updates (both yearly and granular). (see Areas/ProjectOfficeReports/Application/ProliferationSubmissionService.cs lines 55-189)
 - Duplicate pending requests are blocked so approvers never see more than one outstanding item per project/source/period.
 - Row versions are stored as GUID byte arrays and must match when approving to avoid lost updates.